rainerbrendle/Blue-River/README.md

 Peace River Version 2

+After experiments using Javascript and SQL or Java, it showed up that using GO and JSON with JSONB on Postgresql may be the better option for a headless database cluster.

 # Active Database Cluster

-> Using Go, Golang-based data models with a collectiion of Postgres Database Shards and Schema-Free Database Schemas implementing an Anti-Entropy eventual consistency database cluster
+> Using Go, Golang-based data models with a collectiion of Postgres Database Shards and Schema-Free Database Schemas implementing an Anti-Entropy eventual consistency database cluster may be the best option.

 ###### &copy; 2023 R. Brendle, Port Charlotte, FL

 ## Actors and Query Language
 We make the assumption that we have a collection of logical "actor" classes, which are represented by object IDs in a timely and spatial distribution.
+We are sending messages to actors. and can retrieve data from actors as query results on matrialized views of the actor message records.

-THe spatial distribution is given by sharding categories, which can be represented by departments or organizations.
-We are sending messages to organizations and we can then represent process flow by "swim lanes", if we want to.
+The spatial distribution is given by a sharding categorry, which can be represented by departments or organizations.
+We are sending messages to organizations and we can then represent this as a process flow by "swim lanes", if we want to.

-Actors had create, modify and cacnel messages and have read-only views in an insert-only, append only pattern.
-Everything is distributed in a cloud data plane, which again is managed by a control plane having a full understanding of shards and services = which we call "Yellow Pages" and "Blue Pages".
+Actors receive create, modify and cancel messages and have read-only views in an insert-only, append only pattern.
+Everything is distributed in a cloud data plane, which again is managed by a control plane database instance having a full understanding of shards and services.
+We call "Yellow Pages" and "Blue Pages" - taken from a more old-fashioned US phone book layout. where we make the analogy, that Yellow Pages are for departments, while the Blue Pages are for the services of the departments.
+We will need to add "White Pages" for a B2B scenarios and buiness networks)

-"Blue Pages" are define by GO-based model definition data structures.
-We have messages defining insert oeprations, while we define read operation using a G-based query language, which can represent all SQL query operations inclusing host variables, TOP or LIKE operations and materialized views and corresponding HTTP views.
+"Blue Pages" are there to define by GO-based model definition in GO structs.
+We have messages defining insert oeprations, while we define read operation using a Go-based query language, which can represent all SQL query operations inclusing host variables including TOP or LIKE operations and are using materialized views and corresponding HTTP views.

 ### Sharding and the Sharding Distribution Code
-We make the assumption that we are building a distributed database cluste rin a full eventual consistency manner and we are using a general ShardingCode criteria, which we can represent as an integer number.
-The integer number can be interpreted as a "company code".
+We make the assumption that we are building a distributed database clustr i n a full eventual consistency manner and we are using a general ShardingCode criteria, which we can represent as an integer number.
+The integer number can be interpreted as a "company code" then.

-In business scenarios we may want consider it as "company code" representing a department. but it can be anything, which allows seperating buckets of data, which define a collectiion of "Actors".We can alo add booking periods, if we want to.
+In business scenarios we may want to consider the sharding criteria as "company code" representing a department. but it can be anything, which allows seperating buckets of data, which define a collectiion of "Actors".We can alo add booking periods, if we want to.

 We make the assumption that there is a sharding code 0, which represents the control node of the cluster, and which knows about the meaning of the other shards and also about the objects maintained everywhere serving as a directory service for the cluster.
 All other may start with 100.

 Every Shard is intended to have more than one replica, 3 at minimum.
-We will have a rol-forward model, we do not roll-back in general.
+We will have a roll-forward model, we do not rdo roll-backs in general.

 All data are JSON-based data structures, which can be transformed into Go structs and and then API calls using Go's JSON Marshaler and the Go net/http interface.

 ### Message-Based

 Creating content for the active database cluster is achieved by sending messages to objects in the shards.
-Messages are insert, modify and cancel messages, we have an insert-only/append-only model.
+Messages are insert, modify and cancel messages and we have an insert-only/append-only model.
 On the creation of the messages, we can have a more classical CRUD model.

 Messages transform into Records and Records transform into materialized views for reading.

 Message delivery can be done via Kafka, but in the end any reliable message delivery protocol can be used.
-We are implementing here the famous Actor model that MIT was once describing.
+We are implementing here the Actor model that MIT was once describing.
 Messages are JSON-based data structures and have some specific content as sender, receiver and a timely order which allows forming a queue for every Actor.

 The sharding code and the timely order together creates a Lamport time stamp for every messages.